Midreshet Moriah—S. Daniel Abraham Israel Program

-Rabbi Eitan Mayer is Midreshet's Menahel Chinuchi and Assistant Dean.
+Rabbi Eitan Mayer is Midreshet's Menahel Chinuchi.
 “Rav Eitan,” as our students call him, is known both for his wry sense of humor and his shiurim in Chumash and Machshavah, which emphasize highly creative thinking and intensely personal grappling with Torah and its implications for our emunah and our lives.
 Rav Eitan is always available for personal advice, halakhic questions, and discussions on emunah.
 Rav Eitan learned at Yeshivat Sha’alvim and received Semikhah at Rabbi Isaac Elchanan Theological Seminary, where he was a Wexner Graduate Fellow, and continued his learning in the Beren Kollel Elyon.
 He earned a BA in English Literature and an MA in Jewish Education at Yeshiva University, and is completing an MA in Jewish Philosophy and an EdD in Jewish Education at Yeshiva University.
 Before making Aliyah in 2004, Rav Eitan taught Gemara and Halakhah at the Graduate Program in Advanced Talmudic Studies for Women at Yeshiva University and served as Assistant Rabbi at The Jewish Center on Manhattan's Upper West Side.
 Rav Eitan lives in Neve Daniel with his wife, Sally, and their six children.

 Mrs. Bracha Krohn is our Menahelet.
-In addition to her full time administrative responsibilities, she teaches Tanakh, Midrash, and Rabbinic Thought at Midreshet Moriah.
+In addition to her full time administrative responsibilities, she teaches Tanakh, Midrash, Halacha and Rabbinic Thought at Midreshet Moriah.
 Bracha, as her students call her, has an enthusiasm for learning which permeates the classroom.
 Her dynamic teaching style encourages participation and fosters a strong desire to learn, and her openness and genuineness create an environment for thoughtful, honest questioning.
 She has a special way of identifying with students and showing them her authentic care and concern.
 Bracha learned at Michlala, was Jewish Studies valedictorian and earned a BA at Stern College in Jewish Studies and English Literature, and studied Bible at Yeshiva University’s Bernard Revel Graduate School.
 She taught for seven years at the Fuchs Mizrachi School and the Women's Beit Midrash in Cleveland, before making aliyah in 2008.
 Bracha currently serves on the educational staff of Camp Stone, where she returns each summer with her family.
 She lives in Efrat with her husband, a Rebbe at Yeshivat Orayta, and three children.